kammitama5/kammitama5.github.io/_posts/2021-7-06-Monday-July-6th.md

 - This took up a lot of my time this weekend.
 And it's still not resolved.
 Oh well.
 I guess some days are like that.
 - The debacle with my school also still is up in the air, but I won't go into that.
 Thoughts have simmered in my mind about my future with respect to this.
 - They sure do go out of their way to promote the heck out of every other local person.
 Just not us; the outsiders.
 It is what it is, I guess.
 And I don't care, but I do want my award.
-At this point, it's gotten a bit ridiculous, and embarrassing, and frustrating..all ito one.
+At this point, it's gotten a bit ridiculous, and embarrassing, and frustrating..all into one.
 I wish they'd just get it together.
 - I feel less frustrated about this these days; I've realized that I just have to take from it what I can, and find the other things elsewhere.
 Just as there is a limit I can give in terms of energy, there is a limit in terms of what the institution can give me.
 That is its own failings, not mine, and I can't take it personally.
 And to you who has an awesome institution rooting for you, supporting you all the way, with the paved path in colourful candy crush candies,